 - Water: only a little to give the raspberries something to blend into.

 - Sugar: sugar is necessary because it lowers the freezing point of water, ensuring that the sorbet does not freeze into an inedible ice cube.
+Sugar = scoopable sorbet!
 Also, raspberries are naturally quite tart in flavor, so this will help bring some sweetness to the sorbet.
 I highly recommend sticking to the amount of sugar noted here, as adding less will make your sorbet too icy while adding more could lead it to not freeze.

 - Lemon Juice: to enhance the raspberry flavor and bring out some of that tartness.
+Lime juice works perfectly too!

 Instructions

-- To a food processor (recommended) or high-speed blender, add raspberries and water.
+Step 1: To a food processor (recommended) or high-speed blender, add raspberries and water.
 Blend on high for 2 minutes or until fully puréed.
 There should be no chunks of raspberries left and will be pretty watery.

 Expert Tips